Antim Cup

 The Antim Cup (ანთიმოზ ივერიელის თასი; Cupa Antim Ivireanul) is contested between the rugby union teams of Romania (The Oaks) and Georgia ("The Lelos").
-It is named after the Metropolitan of Wallachia Anthim the Iberian, who was originally a Georgian.
+It is named in honor of Anthim the Iberian, a Georgian theologian who served as Metropolitan of Wallachia and was a significant cultural figure for both Romania and Georgia.

 The Antim Cup is contested each time Georgia and Romania meet in a senior international match other than World Cup matches.
 The holder retains the cup unless the challenger wins the match in normal time.

 History

 There was a motion from the Georgia Rugby Union just before the 2000 European Nations Cup decider in Tbilisi, to establish a challenge cup along the lines of the Calcutta and Bledisloe Cups to be annually played for between the Oaks and the Lelos.

 It was decided that the cup should be named after Antimoz Iverieli (Georgian version) – Antim Ivireanul (Romanian version) (c.
 1650–1716).
 The Rugby Supporters' League (RML) of Georgia approached the Catholicos-Patriarch of All Georgia, Ilia II through influential go-betweens and received his blessing for the use of the name 'Antim'.

 The trophy was made by Georgian sculptor and former rugby union player Gia Japaridze, who cast the cup in gilded bronze.

-The current holder is Georgia, who defeated Romania 43–5 on 2 March 2024 in Tbilisi.
+The current holder is Georgia, who defeated Romania 53–30 on 8 March 2026 in Tbilisi.